rickulland/CoCoIO/README.md

 	macaddr 5C:26:0A:01:02:03
 	phyaddr $FF6B

-If you haven't merged All The Things into the gfx2 module, consider it.

-	cd /dd/cmds
-	rename gfx2 gfx2.org
-	merge gfx2.org inkey syscall > gfx2

-It's also handy to ball up all of the Basic09 routines except the main routine 'www' into a 'util(date)' file.
+The Basic09 utilities <i>(all b09 except the main routine 'www')</i> don't change very often, ball them into one file.
+I will put the wad someplace.

-Those last three utils <i>(owend,propoff,revoff,undoff)</i> can be run if you crash out of basic while in an overlay.
+The optional utils <i>(owend,propoff,revoff,undoff)</i> can be run if you crash out of basic while in an overlay.

-	merge  drawTable.b09 getdns.b09 getBookmark.b09 GetMouse.b09  gotoHost.b09 initeth.b09
+	merge  drawTable.b09 getdns.b09 getBookmark.b09  gotoHost.b09 initeth.b09
  	putBookmark.b09 stateth.b09 owend.b09 propoff.b09 revoff.b09 undoff.b09 > wwwutil.b09

-You will need to start in an 80 column graphics window.
-If you don't have one handy use the ‘mgw’ shellscript to convert the window you're in.
-Then load the bits.
-For example:

-	mgw
-	basic09 #32k
-	$dir        (* I never remember the file names) load util????.b09
-	load grap???.b09
-	run www

 <B>Using the program. </B>

 Once the program starts, choose mouse or keyboard based input for the main screen.
-Both inputs can use the end of screen menu, the mouse is supposed to hit underlined links on screen, but my mouse is indisposed so dunno.
-Popup menus are text only for now.
+'Keys' uses an end of screen menu, mouse has dropdowns or hotkeys <i>(ALT-letter)</i>.
+Underlined links on screen work, to avoid scrolling the <L>inks menu has the last 10 links.
+Popups are still text only.
+Coming soon.

-That first text popup will be the bookmark list.
+Anyway, that first text popup will be the bookmark list.
 Select by number, key in a URL, or input 99 to not select anything and get our home page.
 Enter to close the bookmark menu.
-Then B to bookmark this most excellent homepage.
+If you typed in a page, use B to bookmark it now...

-The first 20 or so lines of a web page are displayed, followed by an end of screen menu.
+The first 22 or so lines of a web page are displayed, with mouse or end of screen menu.
 ENTER for the next screen.
 There is no way to back up one screen yet, however R Reload will start again from the top.

 You can also G Goto a previously bookmarked page.
 Finally, the L Links menu offers the last 10 links that have been encountered in a keyboard friendly menu.